sabourke/prefactor-1/docs/source/target.rst

 The solutions are stored in the h5parm file format.
 The last step also incorporates full `Dysco`_ compression to save disk space.
 The fully calibrated data is stored in the DATA column.
-In the results directory also the uncompressed and uncorrected data is stored.
-These data are used for the :ref:`initsubtract_pipeline`.

 User-defined parameter configuration
 ------------------------------------